Interactive Media Arts

 Planning the Major

-To declare the Interactive Media Arts major, students must have a final grade of C, or currently enrolled in the following courses in Interaction Lab or Communications Lab or Application Lab or Creative Coding Lab.
+To declare the Interactive Media Arts major, students must have a final grade of C, or currently enrolled in the following courses in Interaction Lab or Communications Lab or Creative Coding Lab.

 Faculty Mentors